Daniel-Ros/OOP5/Readme.md

 - This project was built as part of the OOP Course of the Computer Science Department at Ariel University.

-- in this project we nned to build upon our [second assigment](https://github.com/Daniel-Ros/OOP3) and create agents that will grab "pokemons"
+- in this project we needeg to build upon our [second assigment](https://github.com/Daniel-Ros/OOP3) and create agents that will grab "pokemons"

 - **Project contributors**: Daniel Rosenberg